By Tony Earnshaw

 About the show

 The Door is a pungent comment on recent wars and our own passivity in the face of failure.
-It’s also a fascinating journey of two men – a leader and a follower from widely divergent backgrounds – searching for a common understanding.
+It’s also a fascinating journey of 2 men – a leader and a follower from widely divergent backgrounds – searching for a common understanding.